lipefl/swade-tools/README.md

 # SWADE Tools

+## Compatibility
+SWADE Tools v1.16.x is only compatible with with Foundry v12 and SWADE system v4

 ## Buy me a coffee
 If you like the module and want to buy me a coffee: https://ko-fi.com/lipefl